-C. Scot Caithness Scot Caithness has more than 40 years of commercial real estate, consulting and management experience in Canada and around the world.
-He has provided strategic consulting to companies on their real estate portfolios from acquisitions and dispositions to facility management and development.
+C. Scot Caithness Scot Caithness is a corporate director with more than 40 years of commercial real estate, consulting and management experience in Canada, the U.S. and around the world.
+He has provided strategic consulting to major international corporations on their real estate portfolios from acquisitions and dispositions to facility management and development.
 Fluent in English and French, he holds a Bachelor of Commerce Degree in Urban Planning and Development, Marketing and Finance from the University of Alberta.
 He is also a professionally accredited appraiser and chartered surveyor.
-Aida Tammer Aida Tammer has over 30 years of experience in the capital markets, corporate governance and real estate investment realm, having advised on numerous REIT IPO and M&A transactions, debt and equity offerings and property trades.
-She spent 19 years with the CIBC Group of Companies, including over a decade as a real estate investment banker at CIBC World Markets and, prior to that, in progressively senior roles at CIBC Development Corporation.
-Her real estate consulting work since 2010 has included providing written opinions as an expert witness.
-Ms. Tammer holds the MBA (Finance) degree from the Rotman School of Management, CFA designation, specialized training in derivative securities and financial risk management (Canadian Securities Institute) and undergraduate degrees from the University of Waterloo School of Architecture and became a licensed architect early in her career.
-She holds the ICD.D designation and has served on a number of public company boards.
-She currently serves on the board of Artis REIT and is a member of the Investment Advisory Committee of the Canada Post Pension Plans.
+Aida Tammer Aida Tammer is a corporate director with over 30 years of experience in the capital markets, corporate governance and real estate investment realm, having having spent much of her career as a real estate investment banker at CIBC and, prior to that, in the real estate design and development industry.
+She has served on a number of publicly listed REIT boards and currently serves as a member of the Investment Advisory Committee of the Canada Post Pension Plans.
+She graduated from the University of Waterloo School of Architecture co-op program and became a licensed architect early in her career.
+She subsequently pursued a career in finance after completing the MBA (Finance) degree from the Rotman School of Management, CFA designation (CFA Institute) and specialized training in derivative securities and financial risk managmenet (Canadian Securities Institute).
+She holds the ICD.D designation from the Institute of Corporate Directors.